churchincanberra/churchincanberra.github.io/README.md

 **Note:** When deploying, assure `baseurl` value in the `_config.yml` otherwise all the css, images and paths will be broken.

-For example the site https://hosting.com/churchincanberra would have `baseurl: "/churchincanberra/"`
+For example if the site is hosted as https://hosting.com/churchincanberra, config would have `baseurl: "/churchincanberra/"`

 </details>